GoogleContainerTools/kpt-functions-catalog/examples/kubeval-mount-schema/README.md

 ### Overview

+If you want to use your own schema instead of the built-in schema, you can follow this example.

 This example demonstrates how to mount a local schema directory and then use it with [`kubeval`] function to validate KRM resources.